pythonpad/pythonpad.github.io/docs/manual.md

 ### Use Sandbox to Create Exercise Projects

-One easy way to generate this `data` object, is to use the [Sandbox](/docs/sandbox.html) project which is available on the menu at the top of this web page, or right below this paragraph in this manual page.
+One easy way to generate this `data` object, is to use the [Sandbox](/docs/sandbox.html) project which is available on the menu at the top of this web page, or right here.

 <iframe src="/pad.html?p=sandbox" class="u-pad-frame" frameborder="0"></iframe>